-The 2020 Recommended Budget of \$457.4 million represents an increase over the 2019 revised budget of 3.2 percent.
-Property tax rates are set at 29.359 mills for Sedgwick County and 18.131 mills for Fire District 1.
+The 2020 budget of \$457.4 million represents an increase over the 2019 revised budget of 2.7 percent.
+Property tax rates are set at 29.384 mills for Sedgwick County and 17.896 mills for Fire District 1.

-■ Budgeted Revenue
+Budgeted Revenue

 The 2020 operating budget is comprised of five fund types.
 They include the General Fund, Debt Service Fund, Special Revenue Funds (both property-tax and non-property-tax-supported), Enterprise Funds, and Internal Service Funds.
-Revenues among all operating funds total \$419,721,680.
-Among the five fund types, the largest is the General Fund, with an estimated property-tax rate of 23.130 mills for the 2020 Recommended Budget.
-The General Fund is the primary funding source for the majority of services financed with local resources, including the BOCC, Sheriff, District Attorney, the Elections Office, the Health Department, the Community Developmental Disability and Organization.
+Revenues among all operating funds total \$419,489,155.
+Among the five fund types, the largest is the General Fund, with a property-tax rate of 23.151 mills for the 2020 budget.
+The General Fund is the primary funding source for the majority of services financed with local resources, including the BOCC, Sheriff, District Attorney, the Elections Office, the Health Department, and the Community Developmental Disability Organization.

-The second largest fund type is Special Revenue Funds, which includes both property-tax and non-property-tax-supported funds.
+The second largest fund type is Special Revenue Funds, which includes both property-tax and non-property-taxsupported funds.
 These funds were established to account for revenue sources which can only be expended for specific purposes.
 Some County services funded with Special Revenue Funds include Emergency Medical Services, Noxious Weeds, and mental health services through COMCARE.
-For 2020, revenue collections in Special Revenue Funds are budgeted at \$153.4 million, of which a portion is generated from an estimated aggregate property-tax levy of 4.458 mills for County funds and 18.131 mills for Fire District 1.

-With an estimated property-tax mill levy rate of 1.771 mills, the Debt Service Fund, also known as the Bond &

-Interest Fund, provides for the retirement of all County general obligation, special assessment, and Public Building Commission (PBC) bonds.
+For 2020, revenue collections in Special Revenue Funds are budgeted at \$153.1 million, of which a portion is generated from an aggregate property-tax levy of 4.460 mills for County funds and 17.896 mills for Fire District 1.
+With a property-tax mill levy rate of 1.773 mills, the Debt Service Fund, also known as the Bond & Interest Fund, provides for the retirement of all County general obligation, special assessment, and Public Building Commission (PBC) bonds.